 For those who love tropical beaches and crystal clear sea, the destination not to be missed is the long east coast of Mauritius, where long sandy beaches and lagoons of wonderful shades ranging from emerald to indigo to deep blue.
-The most famous destinations in this area are Roches Noires and Poste Lafayette where you can windsurf and kitesurf practically all year round thanks to the wind blowing inland and offer some of the largest free beaches in Mauritius.
+The most famous destinations in this area are Roches Noires and Poste Lafayette.
+You can windsurf and kitesurf practically all year round thanks to the wind blowing inland and offer some of the largest free beaches in Mauritius.

 8. Grand Bay

 In the north of the island is Mauritius’ most famous tourist destination, Grand Bay, known worldwide for its beautiful sandy beaches, luxurious hotels, and vibrant nightlife.
 In Grand Bay, you will find the most important tourist facilities.
-Thanks to the decision to make the region a strong “eco-sustainable push” it has been possible to create a form of balance between mass tourism and respect for the natural environment.
-In this area of the island, there are some of the most iconic beaches, such as Mont Choisy, Troux aux Biches, Bain Boeun, and La Cuvette where you can admire in all its beauty this paradise on earth immersed in the waters of the Indian Ocean.
+Thanks to making the region a strong “eco-sustainable push,” it has been possible to create a form of balance between mass tourism and respect for the natural environment.
+In this area of the island, some of the most iconic beaches, such as Mont Choisy, Troux aux Biches, Bain Boeun, and La Cuvette, where you can admire in all its beauty this paradise on earth immersed in the waters of the Indian Ocean.